luapower/luapower-all/ui0.md

     * routing keyboard events to the focused widget; tab-based navigation
     * the drag & drop API
   * drawing with [cairo], if you need procedural 2D drawing.
-  * rendering text with [tr], if layers are not enough.
+  * rendering text with [tr0], if layers are not enough.

 ### The `ui.object` base class